alhajee/ckan/doc/contributing/string-i18n.rst

 ===========================

-All user-facing Strings in CKAN Python, JavaScript and Jinja2 code should be internationalized, so that our translators can then localize the strings for each of the many languages that CKAN supports.
-This guide shows CKAN developers how to internationalize strings, and what to look for regarding string internationalization when reviewing a pull request.
+All user-facing Strings in FMLD Python, JavaScript and Jinja2 code should be internationalized, so that our translators can then localize the strings for each of the many languages that FMLD supports.
+This guide shows FMLD developers how to internationalize strings, and what to look for regarding string internationalization when reviewing a pull request.

 .. note::